AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 smaller width makes the IBP bound tighter.
 The bound is sound for that local box.
 The box may omit the true worst-case region of the original square.

+**TAPS approximates both the reachable feature set and the search within it.**
-**TAPS lets two approximation errors pull in opposite directions.** It splits the network into a feature extractor and a classifier.
+It splits the network into a feature extractor and a classifier.
 IBP carries the full input region through the feature extractor and produces a box containing every hidden feature vector that the true network can produce.
 Because this box can also contain spurious feature vectors, its largest classifier loss may be too high relative to the true network.
-PGD then searches inside the box, but may miss the box's hardest feature vector and return a loss that is too low for that box.
+PGD then searches inside the box and may miss the box's hardest feature vector, returning a loss that is too low for that box.
 TAPS aims for these upward and downward errors to offset partly, yielding a useful approximation of the true worst-case loss.
-Their sizes need not match, so the result has no guaranteed side relative to the exact loss.
+The two errors need not match, so the result has no guaranteed side relative to the exact loss.

-**STAPS combines the two bets.** It first selects SABR's small input box and then applies TAPS's feature-space search.
-The attack chooses a locally hard input region, and TAPS's search then aims to keep the resulting training signal precise.
+**STAPS combines SABR's local input box with TAPS's feature-space search.** It first uses PGD to select a locally hard input region and then applies TAPS's feature-space search.
+The local box can omit the true worst-case region, while feature-space PGD can miss the hardest point in its overapproximated feature box.
+The combined signal therefore has no full-region upper-bound guarantee.

 Multi-task learning with IBP (MTL-IBP) makes the interpolation explicit: